savadevel/WhereToHaveLunch/README.md

 ### Displays menus of restaurants on current date
-Sorting the menus: asc name of restaurant, after this asc name of dish The operation available for USER role
+Sorting the menus: asc name of restaurant, after this asc name of dish The operation available for USER role, request's caching (cache name's 'restaurants')

 Code samples (shell)